Information Loss and Disparate Effects in Network Embeddings: Background

+It is well-established that network algorithms often introduce or reinforce structural fairness issues (e.g., \cite{masrour2020bursting}; for a survey, see \cite{dong2023fairness}), and a long line of work aims to address this in network embeddings, including by modifying the sampling procedure \cite{rahman2019fairwalk}, preprocessing the graph \cite{spinelli2021fairdrop} adding constraints to the objective function \cite{bose2019compositional}, and many others (e.g., \cite{buyl2020debayes, li2021dyadic}.
+Many of these works propose measures of fairness, either for the embeddings themselves or via downstream tasks.
+In this work, we do \emph{not} consider a particular measure of fairness, nor do we consider any particular fairness intervention.
+Instead, we seek to understand the mechanism by which baseline algorithms introduce disparities.

-In parallel, there has been substantial work on theoretical expressivity limits on Graph Neural Networks (GNNs), a different method for learning graph embeddings (for example, see \cite{garg2020generalization}).
-GNNs have a fundamentally different objective, often being trained for a particular task (unlike embeddings, which are multi-purpose and task-agnostic), and have a different structure that leads to expressivity results that are orthogonal to what we describe here.
+In parallel, there has been substantial work on theoretical expressivity limits on Graph Neural Networks (GNNs), for example, see \cite{garg2020generalization}.
+The fundamentally different task-specific objectives and structure of GNNs lead to expressivity results that are orthogonal to what we describe here.